 An alkalizing greens supplement gives your body plenty of vitamins, antioxidants, minerals, and other phytonutrients.

-Couture supplements his diet with a multivitamin to ensure he meets all of his nutritional requirements.
+Couture supplements his diet with a multivitamin for men to ensure he meets all of his nutritional requirements.

 5. Hemp Protein

 Instead of taking dairy proteins, take hemp protein to assist with muscle growth.
 This is because it's made from plants and offers an all-inclusive array of amino acids.

 Flaxseed oil is an omega-3 source derived from plants.
 It supports cardiovascular health and combats inflammation.

 How Often Should You Do the Randy Couture Workout?

 Randy recommends practicing this intense workout three times per week, resting for 2 minutes between sets.